 13.1.
-For any service offered using USSD, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
-For these services, pricing information must be clearly and prominently displayed at the top of the first page.
+For any service offered using USSD, pricing information must does not need to be displayed for premium-rated services which are free or which are billed at standard rates, provided that the or when a mobile network operator does not prescribes any specific advice of charge requirements.
+For all other these services, pricing information must be clearly and prominently displayed at the top of the first page.
 Any additional costs associated with specific menu selections must also be clearly indicated.

-13.2.
-The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information:

-- (a) a customer support number, and - (b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.
+- 13.2.
+The minimum terms and conditions for a USSD service must be clearly and easily available and must include at least the following information: - (a) a customer support number, and - (b) the full terms and conditions for the service, or a clear and unambiguous indication of where the full terms and conditions for the service are available.